KuoLiu5951/no_bug/Project3/README.md

      --Firefox version 65.0

+## How to run
+     Write down the course number and the course category you want to search into data.txt, then run the main.rb.
+We need to wait 20 seconds until the website redirecting, then the course informations will slowly show on console.
+The final output will be found in out.txt file.

 ## Implementations Details
      Read the input data file first and get the subject name.
 Then the program should open the request URL in Firefox.